 Adverse Media and Negative News have many sources where they can be found.
-All news channels should be scan when an Adverse Media Screening is made of individuals or companies.
-Since individuals or organizations with an Adverse Media profile are likely to be involved in crimes such as money laundering, terrorist financing, financial smuggling, companies need to know their Adverse Media resources to know these risks.
+All news channels should be scanned by adverse media screening software.
+Since individuals or organizations with an Adverse Media profile are likely to be involved in crimes such as money laundering, terrorist financing, and financial smuggling, companies need to know their Adverse Media resources to know these risks.
 Here are some Adverse Media resources:

 It is known that organizations on the sanction lists are involved in suspicious operations or commit a crime.
 When businesses collaborate with another company, they can scan existing sanction lists and know who they're working with.
 The main sanction lists are OFAC sanction lists, HMT Financial Sanction Lists, UN consolidated lists, and EU consolidated lists.

 Many financial authorities regularly publish monthly press containing the disciplinary penalties of criminal organizations.
 These organizations publish these presses, and companies can access these data from certain sites.

 The International Database (IDB) has been developed nationally for timely and accurate demographic measures for populations.
 Various US institutions regularly update the data contained in the IDB.
 IDB provides estimates and data for 228 countries and territories recognized by the US Department of State.

 Special websites regularly post negative information caused by crimes such as fraud, money laundering, and terrorist financing.
 The main purpose of these websites is to build market trust.

 We have mentioned that Adverse Media data comes from many sources.
 Besides, crimes belonging to a person or an organization are not of a single type.
 There may be many crimes involving a person or organization, and these crimes are included in Adverse Media data.
 Companies need to know which crimes people and organizations are involved in from certain sources.
 Adverse media screening software provides companies to check these resources.